 First, consider the question of hours

-Normal business hours can help with communication.
-However, allowing for off-set hours may benefit not only your team member but the firm as a whole.
-Off-set hours may allow the team member to attend to family or other obligations during more traditional hours.
-At the same time, the firm may be able to service clients during non-traditional hours.
-This could work better for some clients.
+Normal business hours help with communication.
+However, allowing for off-set hours can benefit your team members and your firm.
+That’s because it allows employees to attend to family or other obligations during traditional hours, while your firm can service clients during non-traditional hours, resulting in better client service.

 Then, be clear about how team members should communicate their availability

-Consistent working hours should be established for each team member and recorded somewhere that everyone can access.
-Calendars located within your practice management software are a great tool for this.
-Ideally, the calendar will indicate each team member’s working hours as well as any scheduled meetings or calls to allow others access to their availability.
+Calendars located within your practice management software are an excellent tool for communicating availability Ideally, they will indicate each team member’s working hours as well as any scheduled meetings or calls.

 Whatever you choose, include your preferred method of communicating availability in your law firm’s work from home policy.